 The statistics page gives you an overview of the past training weeks and shows you at the same time your performance development during your competitions.
 For each race, the anaerobic threshold is calculated, which allows you to compare different distances and runs with altitude meters.

 The running calendar gives you an overview of upcoming running events for which you can prepare for with the help of running.COACH.
 The practical search function lets you filter the calendar by name, date, country, distance and altitude.
 Runs can easily be added using this form.

 Our running race calculator gives you an indication of the target time you can set for your next running competition.
 Factors such as the number of meters above sea level (performance decreases with altitude), the distance, the profile of the run, and your basic speed are taken into account.
 In addition to the running time forecast, a detailed kilometer split timetable is also created.
 Runs can be easily added using this form, but it is mandatory to attach a GPX file.

 In order to keep track of the distance run and the number of training sessions completed with a particular pair of running shoes, and thus to know when to change them, you can assign a particular pair of shoes to each training session.

-Click on any workout to add / track a running shoe and then go to the details page (“Edit + Info”).
-On the detail page you can click on the pencil under “Additional Information” -> “Gear”.
+Click on any workout to add/track a running shoe and then go to the details page (“Edit + Info”).
+On the detail page, you can click on the pencil under “Additional Information” and “Gear”.